Christianivh/udacity-MLND/capstone/project_report.md

 #### Convolutional Neural Network
 Currently, the best algorithms for such tasks are based on Convolutional Neural Network.
 Performance of CNN on the ImageNet tests, is now close to that of humans.
 Its rapid development lies in the vast utilization of GPU and [large image datasets](https://en.wikipedia.org/wiki/List_of_datasets_for_machine_learning_research#Image_data).
 There are successful applications in image recognition, natural language processing, and playing [computer Go](https://en.wikipedia.org/wiki/Computer_Go), as well as popular frameworks such as Caffe and TensorFlow.

 A convolutional neural network (CNN, or ConvNet) is a type of feed-forward artificial neural network in which the connectivity pattern between its neurons is inspired by the organization of the animal visual cortex.
 It mitigate the challenges posed by the simple Artificial Neural Network such as MLP by exploiting the strong spatially local correlation present in natural images.
-It feautures a 3D volumes of neurons of multiple layered structure, especially the convolutional layers with shared local filters and the pooling layers.
+It features a 3D volumes of neurons of multiple layered structure, especially the convolutional layers with shared local filters and the pooling layers.

 ![Typical CNN structure [2]](./results/wikipedia_typical_cnn_structure.png){width=480}